unibe-icelab/thz-image-explorer/paper/paper.md

 via multiple-producer-multi-consumer (MPMC) channels.
 The Data thread then handles the computation of the applied filters.
 The output of the computation is then shared via mutexes with the GUI thread.
-The entire thread communication is handled with the `ThreadCommunication` and `ThreadCommunication` structs.
+The entire thread communication is handled with the `ThreadCommunication` struct.
 To extend the communication for additional data-types, these two structs need to be extended with `Arc<RwLock<T>>` or `crossbeam_channel::Sender<T>`/`crossbeam_channel::Receiver<T>`.